techgrounds/techgrounds-koekienator/PRO_01_Cloud/ms learn bicep module/what_is_bicep.md

 - ***IoC:*** Infrastructure as Code
 - ***Imperative Syntax:*** Step-by-step instructions that need to be followed in a specific order.
 - ***Declarative syntax:*** Instead of step-by-step, you describe the end goal without specifying the exact process to achieve it.
+- ***Transpilation*** is the process of converting source code written in one language into another language.

 ## Used Sources